AvePoint/cloud-api/docs/elements/baseline-management/query-job.md

 ## Request Body Parameters

 You can provide a list of job IDs in the request body to filter the results.
-This field is optional.
+This is optional.

 |Parameter|Description | Type|Required?|
 |---|---|---|---|